Email

 Email rewards allow you to set an expiration based in minutes, hours, or days after the send time.

-This option allows you to direct players to a specific location in your game.
-When this feature is used, players will click the Email and the game will launch.
-Instead of beginning at the default screen, you can have players begin their session in another location in the game, such as their inbox, a store, or a specific moment in their progression.
-Any rewards will be awarded as normal.
+When the player taps the notification, the game will launch if it is installed on the device.
+But, instead of beginning at the default screen, players start their session in another location in the game, such as their inbox, a store, or a specific moment in their progression, and any associated rewards will be granted.

 Testing